oskariorg/oskari-frontend/api/framework/statsgrid2016/bundle.md

 * `grid` is optional and defaults to true.
 Toggles if the datatable should be shown
 * `allowClassification` is optional and defaults to true.
 Toggles if the user can change the classification for the data.
 * `vectorViewer` is optional and default to false.
 Shows region on the map the vector format.
-* `scrollDatatable` is optional and defaults to false.
-This config only detected when vectorViewer is also setted true.
-When option is setted to true then map clicks scrolls datatable to selected row.

 ## Bundle state